CKGrafico/Frontend-Boilerplates/README.md

 │   ├── assets.js # Minify images and generate fonts
 │   ├── clean.js # Clean distribution folder
 │   ├── copy.js # Copy index.html to dist
-│   ├── scripts.js # Transpile and compress JavaScript depending of the environment
-│   ├── scripts-lint.js # Linting for JavaScript
 │   ├── scss.js # Compile and compress SASS files when is necessary
 │   ├── scss-lint.js # Linting for SASS
 │   ├── serve.js # Open a browser with the preview of the project
+│   ├── ts.js # Transpile and compress TypeScript depending of the environment
+│   ├── ts-lint.js # Linting for TypeScript
 │   └── watch.js # Watcher for files
 │
 ├── .sass-lint.yml # SASS linting configuration
-├── .scripts-lint.yml # JavaScript linting configuration
+├── .ts-lint.json # TypeScript linting configuration
 ├── gulpfile.helpers.js # Some methods to use on gulp tasks ├── gulpfile.js # Main gulp file
 ├── gulpfile.paths.js # Where you can configure the paths to use with tasks